 Melanoma is also one of the most common cancers affecting young adults (aged 15-34) in the UK.
 That’s why we think it’s essential that young people know the importance of sun safety.
-For the last three years, we’ve been visiting schools across Wales to talk to pupils and staff, and raise awareness of skin cancer.

-Together, we’ll help schools attain Skcin’s Sun Safe Accreditation by delivering sun safety workshops and whole-school assemblies, and creating lesson plans for all Welsh primary schools who register to take part.
+They help schools attain Skcin’s Sun Safe Accreditation by delivering sun safety workshops and whole-school assemblies, and creating lesson plans for all Welsh primary schools who register to take part.

 Why your school should get accredited

 It’s so important that children learn the importance of sun safety from an early age.
 Building it into your school’s programme:

 - Helps adopt a whole school approach to sun safety

 - Ensures school environments are suitable for keeping pupils and staff safe in the sun